doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `install` : fuzzy search and select configuration to install

 `install bob` : install the Bob Neovim version manager

+`migrate` : move v3 or earlier installed configurations to v4 location

 `open` : fuzzy search and select configuration to open